 - Confusion (Waku /惑) You are filled with hesitation, doubt and indecision.
 In this situation, it is impossible for you to make fast decisions, or swift movements.”

-Of course, it is much easier to talk about, or even recognize these ailments, than it is to prevent or avoid them.
+Of course, it is much easier to talk about, or even recognise these ailments, than it is to prevent or avoid them.
 But through rigid training, experience, and constant reflection, we can reduce the occurrences of them.
 With a good understanding of Shikai, we can consider how this not only affects our own Kendo, but how it affects the mind of the opponent.
 We can begin to ask, how are my movements affecting the mental state of my opponent?
 How can I apply Seme in order to plant the seeds of Shikai in their mind?

 The concepts of Shikai, Seme and Datotsu no Kikai are closely interlinked, and none of them really occur independently.